NdumisoMkhasibe/My-WeThinkCode-2025-Pre-Academic-Year-Student-Learning-Plan/README.md

 Positives:
 > The lecturer David Malan explains python programming in a fun manner.
 > I found all the questions straight forward and easy to answer.

+Week 2 : Introduction To Programming With Python (Week 1) Topics : Bank, deep, extensions, interpreter and meal

+Negatives:
+> I am slightly nervous of the platforms I am using github and codespaces.
+I am not comfortable with using vs code and uploading my code to github.
+I believe I will end up using codespaces.

+Positives:
+> The pre bootcamp , bootcamp itself and the python practice (hankerank) I have done has put me a favourable position.
+I find myself enjoying the questions and able to do successfully thus far.